onosproject/onos-gui/docs/deployment.md

-# Deploying onos-gui with Helm
+# Deploying and running onos-gui with Helm

 This guide deploys `onos-gui` through it's [Helm] chart and assumes you have a [Kubernetes] cluster running with an atomix controller deployed in a namespace.

 `onos-gui` Helm chart is based on Helm 3.0 version, with no need for the Tiller pod to be present.

 > The onos-gui deployment consists of 2 containers: